Coffee Cake Muffins with Cinnamon Streusel

 • Remove the muffins from the oven and let them cool slightly in the muffin pan before transferring them to a rack to cool completely.

-• Keep any leftovers in an airtight container at room temperature and store for up to four days.
+• To store: Store leftover muffins in an airtight container at room temperature for up to four days.

 • ★ Did you make this recipe?
 Don’t forget to give it a star rating below!